Tips for running a brainstorming session

 Whether you’ve chosen a physical brainstorming session or virtual, the right tools can facilitate participation from your entire group, prevent time-wasting, and keep your brainstorm session organized.
 Determine which tools you’ll use before you get started and make sure that your team is prepared to use them before your session begins.

 - Sticky notes: Sticky notes are a tried-and-true brainstorming tool used to record and organize ideas, usually on a whiteboard.
 Sticky notes can be easily color-coordinated, edited, removed, re-arranged, and more to accurately paint a picture of your ideas.
 Sticky notes can also be implemented virtually using a program like Lucidspark.
-Simply enter your information on your sticky note or upload your text from a CSV or Excel spreadsheet to create sticky notes in bulk.
+Simply enter your information on your online sticky note or upload your text from a CSV or Excel spreadsheet to create sticky notes in bulk.

 - Timer or time-keeping system: A timer or alarm can help you and your team stay on task as you move from one phase of your brainstorm to another.
 A time can also help you schedule short breaks during which your group can reset and recharge.